cliosight/Docs/README.md

 ## Ensuring Trustworthiness <a name="trust"></a>
 It is possible to restrict data input into a table using the following features of a form:
 1. Disabling data import through CSV.
-2. Disabling manual insert, update or delete query execution on the related tables.
+2. Disabling manual insert, update or delete query execution on the associated tables.
 3. Ensuring that no other forms can insert data into those tables.
-4. Disabling of data export
+4. Disabling data export

 Reports created from restricted tables using one of more of the above methods, can however serve as inputs to forms of other datasources from which reports can be generated.
 This ensures that the primary table and associated sub-form tables receive their inputs via the designated form interface only.
 As a result, they  showcase a true representation of the data captured through the intended workflow.
 This approach helps maintain integrity and reliability, reinforcing the accuracy of subsequent analyses and insights derived through visualization.
 This real-world data can be used to generate synthetic datasets using algorithms like GANs (Generative adversarial networks) and VAEs (Variational autoencoders (VAEs).